ray-x/go.nvim/README.md

 - GoNew {filename}
   Create new go file.
-It will use template file. e.g. `GoNew ./pkg/string.go` will create string.go with template file
+It will use template file. e.g. `GoNew ./pkg/string.go` will create string.go with template file GoNew also support using `gonew` command to create new file with template file [gonew cli](https://go.dev/blog/gonew), e.g `GoNew hello package_name/folder` is same as `gonew golang.org/x/example/hello package_name/folder` if package_name/folder not provided, a hello project will be created in current folder

 ### ginkgo